Hidden TMJ Disorder Causes Tooth Pain

 We establish a treatment plan through multiple avenues, depending on what we deem as the correct treatment for your particular case.

-Types of treatment for a hidden TMJ disord may include:
+Types of treatment for a hidden TMJ disorder may include:

 1. Patient education and self-care